pawelgrzybek/pawelgrzybek.com/content/posts/2015-12-06-background-video-made-easy.md

 That’s all we need.
 As you can see I have added some attributes to `video` tag.
 Hopefully `autoplay`, `loop` and `muted` don’t need any explanation. `poster` includes a path to the image that will be displayed on the mobile devices.
 When the video isn’t ready or it’s paused, you browser will show this poster instead.
 It is a good practice to create a poster from the first frame of your video.

 Multiply `source` element is needed to provide a cross browser experience.
 If you need to support old Firefox browsers you need to add ogg format as well.
 You can generate all those formats with tools like [Miro Converter](http://www.mirovideoconverter.com/) or my favourite online [HTML5 Video Converter](https://html5backgroundvideos.com/converter/).
 Please control the size of your files.
 It is a difficult task to find a compromise between length, quality and file size.
 I always try to compress my videos to something between 500kb - 1000kb, and avoid videos longer than 10 - 15 seconds.
-[HandBrake](https://handbrake.fr/) is open source video transcoder that can halp you with compression.
+[HandBrake](https://handbrake.fr/) is open source video transcoder that can help you with compression.

 ```css
 .banner {